Sleeping in Airports

 7. Sleep

-Airport SleeperYou should have no problem catching up on sleep here, daytime or nighttime.
+Airport SleeperYou should be fine catching up on sleep here, daytime or nighttime.
 Travellers report several good sleeping areas: T3’s Concourse F has a long, quiet hallway with big couches, especially near F27 and F30.
-Seek out the small cubicles, situated at a lot of gates – these give some privacy while you’re charging your technology.
+Seek out the small cubicles situated at many of the gates – these give some privacy while you’re charging your technology.
 Designated Rest Zones offer comfortable couches and rest chairs.
-Otherwise you should be able to find no-armrest seating.
-Do prepare for bright lights and lots of announcements – eyeshades and ear plugs should do the trick!
+Otherwise, you should be able to find no-armrest seating.
+Prepare for bright lights and many announcements – eyeshades and earplugs should do the trick!
 Hotels more your speed?
-The NH Vienna Airport Conference Center Hotel is located a 2-minute walk from the Arrivals Hall, and day rooms are available.
+The NH Vienna Airport Conference Center Hotel is a 2-minute walk from the Arrivals Hall, and day rooms are available.
 Other hotels are within walking and driving distance.
 See our Vienna Airport Guide for locations.

 These are just a few things to do on a layover at Vienna Airport.
-Visit our Vienna Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Vienna Airport Guide for more information about services and facilities, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and more.